rickb777/runtemplate/README.md

    - (optional) supply a (list of) simple key/value pairs that are passed in to the template. `true` and `false` are converted to booleans, allowing conditional blocks within your templates.

  * key=value ...
    - (optional) supply a (list of) key/value pairs that are passed in to the template.
 These are often Go types; extra synthetic values are also added, making it really easy to generate source code.
-This is described further below. `true` and `false` are converted to booleans, allowing conditional blocks within your templates
+This is described further below. `true` and `false` are converted to booleans, allowing conditional blocks within your templates.

-The option parser will also infer the template and output file names, so it is also permitted to use
+The option parser will also infer the template and output file names, so it is also permitted to use either

 ```
+runtemplate -output outfile.go -tpl filename.tpl Type=MyStruct Option1:Value1 Option2:true
 runtemplate outfile.go filename.tpl Type=MyStruct Option1:Value1 Option2:true
 ```

 i.e. to omit the explicit flags `-tpl` and `-output` provided the files are named.

-Furthermore, the output file may be completely omitted
+Furthermore, the output file may be completely omitted:

 ```
 runtemplate filename.tpl Type=MyStruct Option1=Value1 Option2=true Option3:foo